mackysoft/Unity-ManualActivation/README.md

 You can acquire the ULF file by following the above process.

-If this does not work, please refer to the official documentation.
+If this does not work, please refer to the Game CI official documentation.

 https://game.ci/docs/github/activation